davidsteiner/fastapi-in-lambda/README.md

 This repository contains an example for running FastAPI in Lambda using mangum, deployed through CDK.
 The application logic is not particularly interesting, it only serves to demonstrate the use of these tools.

+This stack uses Cognito for authentication, which I don't normally recommend, but it's the quickest way to put some authentication around an HTTP API Gateway on AWS.

 # Pre-requisites
 1. Python 3.9
 2. An AWS account